Frostfire25/MackYack-Anonymous-Messaging-Board/README.md

 The `OnionProxy` (OP) class serves as a Proxy within an Onion Routing Network, facilitating communication between a client and an Entrance Onion Router.
 It manages the establishment of secure communication channels between nodes, message relay, and message reception.
 The Onion Proxy is abstracted out from the client such that it can be ran as a unique layer between any Application layer that utilizes MerrimackUtil JSON Messaging and connects to our devised Onion Network.
 The Onion Proxy (OP) is utilized by MackYack clients for accessing the Onion Routing overlay network, running on the client's local computer upon the MackYack application's launch.
  - It constructs the circuit, selecting from the client's list of known routers (located in routers.json), and has the ability to deconstruct the circuit by sending a destroy cell and its associated circID to the entry Onion Router (OR).
- - The OP encrypts MackYack messages in "layers," akin to an onion, encrypting the message with the key established with each OR in the circuit from the farthest node to the closest.
+ - The OP encrypts MackYack messages to send to the entrance onion router in "layers," akin to an onion, encrypting the message with the key established with each OR in the circuit from the farthest node to the closest.
- - Subsequently, it decrypts MackYack responses by peeling back "layers," decrypting the message with the key established with each OR in the circuit from the closest node to the farthest.
+ - Subsequently, whenever a message is received from the entrance onion router, it decrypts MackYack responses by peeling back "layers," decrypting the message with the key established with each OR in the circuit from the closest node to the farthest.
  - Additionally, the OP handles various tasks such as:
    - Determining whether a received JSON object should be processed at the Proxy Layer or the ApplicationService Layer.
    - Finding the router associated with a specified circuit ID.